 Yes, we are growing South African plants here in Maine.
-They are growing outside in the ground and we leave them out all winter.
+They are growing outside in the ground, and we leave them out all winter.
 I am referring to the plants in the genus Kniphofia.
-I wrote a post earlier this year on Kniphofia and this is a follow up to talk about how some of them have done at CMBG this year.
+I wrote a post earlier this year on Kniphofia and this is a follow-up to talk about how some of them have done at CMBG this year.

 I have always liked Kniphofia because they have a flower unlike any others in our northern hemisphere, east coast gardens.
-On the west coast, where folks are lucky enough to be able to grow aloes, then they are blessed with a spiky abundance of flowering plants.
+On the West Coast, where folks are lucky enough to grow aloes, they are blessed with a spiky abundance of flowering plants.
 Not us, here on the coast of Maine.
-Let’s see… we can grow Liatris and, and… Kniphofia.
-That is about it.
-Maybe there are others and I am sure to see it tomorrow in the garden.

-Kniphofia consists of 70 different species of flowering plants native to the southern parts of the African continent.
-There are not a lot of plants from this area that are cold hardy so Kniphofia definitely breaks the mold.
-Also called red-hot pokers or torch lilies, these plants are somewhat distant relatives of day lilies.
-The leaves are vaguely similar but the flowers are what definitely set them apart.
-The spikes of red, yellow, and orange tubular flowers are eye catching to all who encounter them.
+Also called red-hot pokers or torch lilies, these plants are somewhat distant relatives of daylilies.
+The leaves are vaguely similar, but the flowers definitely set them apart.
+The spikes of red, yellow, and orange tubular flowers are eye-catching to all who encounter them.
 The tubular flowers provide nectar to bees and small birds.

 –Rodney